Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/04-intro-to-statistics-for-bioinformatics-I.md

 We are often interested in identifying clusters and groups that form naturally in our data, meaning that we do not supervise the analysis using any dependent variable (e.g. tx group, WT vs KO).
 This part of an analysis is often referred to as an *exploratory data analysis*, and make use of *unsupervised statistical methods* to perform this analysis.

-Unsupervised data analysis is often used in bioinformatics to adress questions like:
+Unsupervised data analysis is often used in bioinformatics to address questions like:
 - How similar are my samples based on genome-wide profiles?
 - Are any samples in the dataset clear outliers?
 - Do any variables systematically affect genome-wide profiles (e.g. batch)?

 **Examples of unsupervised methods:**
 - Dimensionality reduction (e.g. PCA, NMF, t-SNE, UMAP)
-- Clustering methods (e.g. hierachical, K-means)
+- Clustering methods (e.g. hierarchical, K-means)
-- Hidden markov modeling
+- Hidden Markov modeling

 <img src="../figures/unsupervised.png" title="xxxx" alt="context"